openvswitch/ovs/Documentation/topics/dpdk/pmd.rst

 .. note::

-    PMD Auto Load Balancing doesn't currently work if queues are assigned cross NUMA as actual processing load could get worse after assignment as compared to what dry run predicts.
+    PMD Auto Load Balancing will not operate if Rx queues are assigned to PMD cores on a different NUMA.
+This is because the processing load could change after a new assignment due to differing cross-NUMA datapaths, making it difficult to estimate the loads during a dry-run.
 The only exception is when all PMD threads are running on cores from a single NUMA node.
-In this case Auto Load Balancing is still possible.
+In this case cross-NUMA datapaths will not change after reassignment.

 The minimum time between 2 consecutive PMD auto load balancing iterations can also be configured by::